indigo-dc/flaat/README.md

 - https://oidc.scc.kit.edu/auth/realms/kit/

 # Open Issues / Roadmap:
-- Caching: Don't send the same token twice for verification to the same OP
 - Offline verification: Check the signature, in case token is a jwt
 - Fix aarc-g002 handling